DoctorWkt/alic/Part_01/Readme.md

 Based on the above, here is what I think will be my major steps:

-  * Keep the QBE backend and break the existing compiler in C up into the phases shown above.
+  * Keep the QBE backend and break the existing compiler in C up into several separate executables.
 Ensure that it still passes all the tests.
   * Put this compiler on a "data diet": add `free()`s where I can, put struct members into unions etc. Where I can, try to start using 16-bit and 32-bit integers instead of 64-bit integers.
 Ensure that it still passes all the tests.
-Write tools to dump the token stream from the lexer, the AST trees from the parser, and the type & symbol tables.

 I'll do this on my existing Devuan Linux platform where I have a good set of debugging tools.
 Next up:

-  * One at a time, get each phase to compile on the PDP-11 and verify that its output matches that of the compiler on the Devuan Linux platform.
   * On the Devuan Linux platform, rewrite the code generator to produce PDP-11 assembly code.
 Use a PDP-11 simulator to check that the assembly code that is produced is correct.
   * Bring in a peephole optimiser and write a lot of rules to help produce reasonably optimised assembly code output.
 Ensure that the comiler passes all the tests.
   * Finally, rewrite this new compiler in the *alic* language and get it to self-compile on the PDP-11 platform.